When to backfill

 tap simplifies AT sync by handling the firehose connection, verification, backfill, and filtering.
 Your application connects to a Tap and receives simple JSON events for only the repos and collections you care about, no need to worry about binary formats for validating cryptographic signatures.

-Tap can be run from the command line:
+Then, run tap from the command line:

 # Run tap